-With the launch of my online program, Sensual Movement, I am brought back a flood of memories to when I felt my lowest of lows in the sexy and confident arena.
+With the recent launch of my online program, Sensual Movement, I am brought back a flood of memories to when I felt my lowest of lows in the sexy and confident arena.
 It may be shocking to some and I’ve been wanting to tell this story for some time.

 In 2014 I had come off of a back-to-back stint of 7 bodybuilding shows.
 What started out as a bucket list goal became an unhealthy relationship with food, exercise and my thoughts.